 Antarctica.
 The Antarctic territories of the other five Antarctic claimants

 There are several areas that fall into the gray area between an independent

 nation-state and dependency.
 Again, the number of such places could be as large

-as 15 or 20 depending on the judgements made.
+as 15 or 20 depending on the judgments made.
 I have decided to minimize the

 number of these areas and have come up with a list of only four:

 - Kosovo: This area has declared independence and many nations have recognized it as a new

 nation-state.
 However, Serbia still considers it an integral part of their territory, and

 they, too, have the support of many nations.
 Until the situation is resolved one way or the